 Executive sponsorship is most effective when the roles and relationships are proactively managed.
 All too often, sponsors are identified but the relationship doesn’t extend beyond the initial business review or golf game.
 Having to build that relationship in the midst of a crisis when it is needed the most is a troublesome thing.

-.
+Preparations for executive meetings.
 Preparations may include briefings on topics and actions that were discussed in prior executive meetings, background information about new developments that are relevant to the alliance, and areas that may need special attention.
 Ideally, topics covered in executive meetings were reviewed and agreed to in advance by both alliance teams.
-Follow-up and implementation

-.
+Follow-up and implementation.
 Whenever possible, the senior alliance managers should participate in executive meetings.
 This ensures that the alliance managers are fully aware of agreements that may be reached, the rationale and dynamics behind them, and any commitments to action that are needed for implementation.
-In Summary

 Is a strategic alliance the right move for your company?
 Find out what the best strategy is for your future with this free AMA webcast.